// This code is copyrighted material owned by W. D. Bricker, doing business

 will contain the 3.x series.

-'/samba' will contain 2.x series, which is obsolete.
+'/samba' will contain 2.x series, which is obsolete.make install

 The current version of the file (2004